thurm64/CustomCrafting/README.md

 # CustomCrafting
+## NOTICE: I have recieved reports this is not compatible with the 1.16.220 protocol changes.
+I will be fixing this ASAP.
+Thank you for your understanding.
 ## What is it?
 This plugin has a graphical interface for creating crafting recipes.
 You will need to restart the server for new recipes to take effect.